kube-zen/zen-watcher/docs/OBSERVATION_API_PUBLIC_GUIDE.md

 ### Default TTL

-If `ttlSecondsAfterCreation` is not set, zen-watcher uses the default TTL from GC configuration (configurable via `ObservationSourceConfig` or global config).
+If `ttlSecondsAfterCreation` is not set, zen-watcher uses the default TTL from GC configuration (configurable via `Ingester` CRD or global config).

 ---